wp-plugins/gwebpro-store-locator/readme.txt

 Learn more about [Gwebpro Store Locator at G web Pro](http://www.gwebpro.com/products/store_locator/),[More screen shots](http://www.gwebpro.com/products/store_locator/),[Technical documentation](http://www.gwebpro.com/products/store_locator/documentation/technical-documentation/).
 You also can download it from [G Web Pro](http://www.gwebpro.com) site.

-= What’s different? =
+= What's different? =

-1. Gwebpro store locator is extremely flexible and doesn’t require any special program or extra steps to follow.
+1. Gwebpro store locator is extremely flexible and doesn't require any special program or extra steps to follow.
 2. Automatically find your current location and find nearest stores.
 3. Change your current location easily by typing in the city name or zip or street name in the enter location field.
 Users also receive a list of suggestions that populates automatically.
 4. Additionally, drag the pin to change your current location.